andreasm80/blog.local/content/posts/2025-11-13-arista-mss/index.md

 ![workspace-island](images/image-20251113205549192.png)

-Then ofcourse the MSS related features in CloudVision (if not already enabled).
+Then of course the MSS related features in CloudVision (if not already enabled).

 ![mss-features](images/image-20251113135132913.png)